Chained computerized adaptive testing for the Force Concept Inventory: Result

-As we mentioned above, the standard deviation of the prior distribution $\sigma^i$ is a free parameter.
-We found that if $\sigma^i$ is small, the variance in Eq.~(\ref{eq:var}) tends to be small, but the bias in Eq.~(\ref{eq:bias}) tends to be large when the proficiency progression is large.
-If $\sigma^i$ is large, the variance tends to be large, but the bias tends to be relatively small when the proficiency progression is large.
-Because we do not know the amount of proficiency progression before the observation, we set the value of $\sigma^i$ such that the RMSE is minimized on average.
-Specifically, for a given value of $\sigma^i$ (=0.1, 0.2, …, 1.0), we conducted simulations and calculated the time-averaged RMSE in Eq.~(\ref{eq:timeav}) from $t=t_1$ to $t=t_9$.
-For the pre-post method, the time-averaged RMSE was calculated for $t=\textrm{pre}$ and $t=\textrm{pst}$.
-Then we calculated the overall average in Eq.~(\ref{eq:allav}) for all progression models.
+Specifically, for a given value of $\sigma^i$ (=0.1, 0.2, …, 1.0), we conducted simulations and calculated the session-averaged RMSE in Eq.~(\ref{eq:sessionav}) from $s=s_1$ to $s=s_9$.
+For the pre-post method, the session-averaged RMSE was calculated for $s=\textrm{pre}$ and $s=\textrm{pst}$.
+Then we calculated the overall average in Eq.~(\ref{eq:allav}) for all progression models that we assumed in the simulations.
 After that, we chose the value of $\sigma^i$ which minimizes the overall average of the RMSE.
 We obtained the following values for each case, namely, $\sigma^i=0.4$ for the case without collateral information, $\sigma^i=0.3$ for the case with collateral information, and $\sigma^i=0.6$ for the pre-post method.